bei-lab/scRNA_PBMC_SARS-CoV-2_vaccination/README.md

 # scRNA_PBMC_SARS-CoV-2_vaccination
-This project analysed the dynamic changes of PBMC transcriptome and TCR and BCR repertoires following inactivated virus vaccination of SARS-CoV-2 at single-cell level.
+This project analysed the dynamic changes of PBMC transcriptome, TCR and BCR repertoires following inactivated virus vaccination of SARS-CoV-2 at single-cell level.